Time to Table the Salt? How Salt May Be Affecting Your Microbiome

 When it comes to salt, many of us may not feel the immediate impact it has on our system; but science has proven it can tip the scales and cause negative consequences.
 With the new Salt Stress Pathway assessment, we can provide a measurable assessment of salt-sensitive microbial activity.
 This kind of signaling activity, when high, suggests that you may need to adjust your salt or sodium intake, or even address your hydration levels.
 A good score means that the pathway levels that signal microbial salt stress are low and you are not consuming excessive amounts of salt for your gut microbiome.

 Viome offers an in-depth review of the level of microbial activity that occurs inside you and each function.
-Our Gut Intelligence Test aims at giving you early insight into your overall health to help you make changes to keep you healthy.
+Our Health Intelligence Test aims at giving you early insight into your overall health to help you make changes to keep you healthy.
 Taking action now may educate you on where you stand today and help you build a healthier tomorrow.